 Nestled between the notable ancient Manors of Penfound and Penhallym, our special piece of Cornwall has been providing for its community through farming, woodland management and apple pressing from the time when the first Medieval settlement stood here on a ‘Stone Noll’.

 Creating an eco-system

 Since The Palmer family became custodians of the estate, their approach has been to create and improve the eco system enabling a very rich natural and diverse landscape in which flora and fauna can thrive.
-Native bluebells and wild primroses now generously decorate the woodland floors.
+Now a place to really enjoy Cornwall’s wildlife, native bluebells and wild primroses now generously decorate the woodland floors.
 Deer, badgers, foxes, owls, and bats have sought refuge in the sanctuaries created for them within the woodland and hedges that have been traditionally steeped to create safe wildlife corridors and bird nesting sites.